-This PhD project aims to develop methods and processes to facilitate the evaluation of public health law’s impact.
+This PhD project developed methods and processes to facilitate the evaluation of public health law’s impact.

-- Investigate the impact of case law on the regulation of alcohol availability in Australia
+- Investigated the impact of case law on the regulation of alcohol availability in Australia

-- Conduct systematic reviews, into topics including the effectiveness of ‘soft law’ or alternative legal systems (e.g. community-led alcohol restrictions)
+- Conducted systematic reviews into topics including the effectiveness of ‘soft law’ or alternative legal systems (e.g. community-led alcohol restrictions)

-- Use qualitative methods such as case studies and stakeholder interviews to evaluate public health law interventions in terms of effectiveness and implementation.
+- Used qualitative methods such as case studies and stakeholder interviews to evaluate public health law interventions in terms of effectiveness and implementation.

 Relevance for practice

-The project hypothesises that improving the generation and translation of evidence about public health law to cater for the complex needs of policy makers will help to garner the political support necessary to maximise the potential of powerful, acceptable and sustainable public health law in preventing chronic disease.
+The project hypothesised that improving the generation and translation of evidence about public health law to cater for the complex needs of policy makers would help to garner the political support necessary to maximise the potential of powerful, acceptable and sustainable public health law in preventing chronic disease.